mhorga/mhorga.github.io/_posts/2015-07-16-intro-to-ios-table-views.markdown

 {% endhighlight %}

-Now add the two method that the _UITableViewDataSource_ protocol needs implemented:
+Now add the two methods that the _UITableViewDataSource_ protocol needs implemented:

 {% highlight swift %}